dmagliola/happy_queues/README.md

-# happy_queues
+# The secret to happy queues

-Extra information for my Rubyconf 2022 talk: "The secret to happy queues"
+Companion for my Rubyconf 2022 talk: "The secret to happy queues"